Northfleet United F.C.: History

 A club named Northfleet Invicta were playing friendly matches at Portland Meadow in 1890 and although they continued after the formation of Northfleet F.C. in 1892, the latter club would become the pre-eminent team in the town.
 This club used a ground at the Six Bells, Perry Street playing challenge and friendly matches and adopted the red and white colours of the local cricket team (for whom some of the players were members).
-In 1893 the club relocated to a more centrally located ground at Collins' Meadow and the teams strength was augmented by amalgamation with local club Northfleet Phoenix and players joining from Northfleet Defiance and Britannia Star.
+In 1893 the club relocated to a more centrally located ground at Collins' Meadow and the team's strength was augmented by amalgamation with local club Northfleet Phoenix and players joining from Northfleet Defiance and Britannia Star.
 A couple of seasons later, in the 1894–95 campaign, 'the Fleet' played 42 challenge and cup matches losing 6 and recording a goals record of 187 scored and 54 conceded - and won their first county level trophy, the Kent Junior Cup beating Chatham Reserves 2–0 in the final.

 Following development, including levelling of the across-field sloping pitch and construction of a timber stand, Collins' Meadow was renamed as the Athletic Ground in the early part of the 1895–96 season.
 This coincided with the club entering the Kent League: they won the 1895–96 Division 1 Championship in this first season and thereby won the Kent Senior Cup (it was awarded to Kent League winners at this time).
 This success encouraged 'the Cementers' to move to a higher standard of football and into Division 1 of the Southern League for the 1896–97 campaign.
 That season the team reached the Fourth Qualifying round of the FA Cup competition, in which they were defeated 8–1 away at fellow Southern League team Millwall Athletic.
 The club also competed in the midweek Thames and Medway Combination at this time and in the 1897–98 season they finished fourth, one point adrift from the champions - they would have topped the table had one of the Northfleet players not struck a referee and caused a match against Dartford in which they were 3–0 to the good being abandoned and then being defeated in the replayed match.